BuildForSDG/Team-087-Frontend/README.md

 <!-- How would someone use what you have built, include URLs to the deployed app, service e.t.c when you have it setup -->

-This frontend project can be accessed via <https://mental-lyf.herokuapp.com>.
+This frontend project can be accessed via <https://mental-lyf.herokuapp.com> or <https://mental-ly.netlify.app>.
 <br><br>

 ## Setup